 Stipulated Proposed Order Eliminating the Need for a Hearing; Deadline for Filing.

-A scheduled hearing will proceed unless a stipulated proposed order that resolves the motion is filed with all required consents, by 10:00 a.m. on the last business day before the hearing, unless the Court orders otherwise.
+A scheduled hearing will proceed unless a stipulated proposed order that resolves the motion is filed, with all required consents, by 10:00 a.m. on the last business day before the hearing, unless the Court orders otherwise.
 This filing deadline applies to all documents related to a scheduled hearing including, but not limited to, proposed orders resolving the motion, motions or stipulations to continue the hearing, amended plans, withdrawals of motion, withdrawals of objection, and consents to relief.
 The court will not review, and the Clerk’s Office will not act on, any document filed after the 10:00 a.m. deadline and the scheduled hearing will proceed as if the late filed document had not been filed.
 A party may obtain an extension or waiver of this deadline only upon a showing of emergency or exigent circumstances over which the party did not have control.

 Vt.
 LBR 9013-2.
-Hearings – on Motions Generally.
+Hearings –Generally.

 Scheduling a Hearing on a Motion.